-Example of Nursing Care plan for Deficient fluid volume
+Example of a Nursing Care plan for Deficient fluid volume

 Deficient fluid volume related to vomiting and diaphoresis as evidenced by tachycardia, urine concentration and poor skin turgor.